Where to Stay in Prince Edward County: Accommodation & Area Guide

 Wellington is also popular to stay in because you are a quick drive to Sandbanks – and it’s easy to get to because Highway 33 runs right through it.

-You can find a bunch of things to check out like Midtown Brewing Company, Wellington Beach, The Old Greenhouse Ice Cream Shop, a number of art galleries, Wellington Heritage Museum, and more!
+You can find a bunch of things to check out like Midtown Brewing Company, Wellington Beach, The Old Greenhouse Ice Cream Shop, some art galleries, Wellington Heritage Museum, and more!

 There are other restaurants, but check out North Docks Kitchen + Drinks for a summer meal or a beer.
 Eric has been and really liked it!